 Rick Simpson Oil (RSO) is a special type of cannabis oil created by Canadian medical marijuana activist Rick Simpson.
-RSO is a thick, resin-like oil known for high levels of tetrahydrocannabinol (THC): the main cannabinoid responsible for the intoxicating high of cannabis.
+RSO is a thick, resin-like oil known for its high levels of tetrahydrocannabinol (THC): the main cannabinoid responsible for the intoxicating effects of cannabis.

-RSO is made from indica strains of marijuana, a variety of cannabis with high THC and low CBD levels, by extracting the plant with alcohol.
-RSO is a whole-plant preparation, which means it contains not only THC but also CBD and other cannabinoids such as CBG and CBN.
+RSO is made from Indica strains of marijuana, a variety of cannabis with high THC and low CBD levels, by extracting the plant with alcohol.
+RSO is a whole-plant preparation, which means it contains not only THC but also CBD and other minor cannabinoids such as CBG and CBN.

 Rick Simpson developed the oil in the 2000s to treat skin cancer on his face and neck after standard medical treatment proved unsuccessful.
 The cancerous spots allegedly disappeared within a few days, and Simpson later used the oil to help over 5000 cancer patients.